SimpleBinary/gwekquote/README.md

-# gwekquote
+# GwekQuote

-The random quote generator
+The random quote generator.